brickbots/PiFinder/docs/source/dev_guide.rst

-                            Specify which keyboard to use: pi, local or server --script SCRIPT       Specify a testing script to run -f, --fps             Display FPS in title bar -n, --notmp           Don't use the /dev/shm temporary directory. (usefull if not on pi) -x, --verbose         Set logging to debug mode -l, --log             Log to file
+                            Specify which keyboard to use: pi, local or server --script SCRIPT       Specify a testing script to run -f, --fps             Display FPS in title bar -n, --notmp           Don't use the /dev/shm temporary directory. (useful if not on pi) -x, --verbose         Set logging to debug mode -l, --log             Log to file